17 Major Healthcare Technology Trends of 2023

 Interoperability involves creating a universal database that can be accessed by all clinics that serve a particular patient.
 Since the systems of the human body are interrelated, a comprehensive medical picture can promote much better results than a limited set of data that encompasses a few reported symptoms but not the core reasons for health disorders.

-2022 brings interoperability projects to the next level, backing them up with extensive support on the part of government and investors.
+2023 brings healthcare interoperability projects to the next level, backing them up with extensive support on the part of the government and investors.
 Healthcare systems that work in isolation and refuse to share data with other entities will lose their relevance and influence.

 - US authorities encourage medical organizations to shift from an enterprise-centered to a patient-centered approach and jointly maintain patient records.